vapor-ware/synse-emulator-plugin/README.md

 **Synse Server**

-This plugin comes built into the Synse Server image as well, where it can be run alongside Synse Server with the `enable-emulator` command.
-See the [Synse Server]() repo for more information.
+This plugin comes built into some Synse Server images as well, where it can be run alongside Synse Server with the `enable-emulator` command.
+See the [Synse Server](https://github.com/vapor-ware/synse-server) repo for more information.

 ### Building
 If you are using the emulator via Docker image, this is already done for you.
 Otherwise,